FrancaBa/SeaQC-X-Denmark/README.md

 ```
 After that you also need to add your appreviation and password before the push is successfull.

-## Merge branch on Gitlab
+## Merge branch on GitHub
-Open the gitlab repository online and manually merge the branch into main.
+Open the GitHub repository online and manually merge the branch into main.
 Be aware of potential conflicts.
-After merging a branch, make sure to delete it from the server/local machine and Gitlab.
+After merging a branch, make sure to delete it from the server/local machine and GitHub.

 ## Contributing
 Contributions to this project are welcome.
 Please fork the repository, make your changes, and submit a merge request with a clear description of your modifications.

-# Authors and acknowledgment
-This project is carried out by Franca Bauer under the supervision of Jian Su.
-By question, please feel free to reach out to jis@dmi.dk.

-## Project status
-The work on this project by Franca Bauer stopped in August 2025.
-When it will be picked up and by whom is not clear yet.